 By keeping these items in your pantry, you’ll always have something to make for dinner, even when you’re short on time.
 Plus, they’re all healthy options that will help you maintain your energy levels throughout the day.
 So next time you’re at the grocery store, be sure to pick up these essentials.

-Sample Working Mom Meal Plan (Breakfast, Lunch and Dinner)
+Sample Meal Plan for Busy Moms (Breakfast, Lunch and Dinner)

 Breakfast: Overnight oats with fruit and nuts